Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Setup

 We use the \NEW{pseudospectral} Geophysical High-Order Suite for Turbulence (GHOST) \citep{mininni2011hybrid} to perform DNS of the system (\ref{eq:nse}) \NEW{using a fourth-order Runge-Kutta scheme in time.
 Our runs consist} of \NEW{four} sets, summarised in Table \ref{tab:summary_runs}.
 Set A consists of runs with small-amplitude, random initial conditions.
-The runs in set B were initialised with a large-scale condensate obtained for purely random forcing ($\gamma=0$, set A).
-In set C we initialise with a vortex gas ($\gamma=0.9$, set A) and vary $\beta$.
-In all \NEW{runs described below} we use $512^2$ resolution to be able to simulate the system for long times; \NEW{$1024^2$ runs with regular viscosity ($n=1$) were also performed \NEW{(set D)}, and are qualitatively similar to the hyperviscous runs, although they can only reach shorter times.} We record the enstrophy $\Omega = \left \langle \omega^2 \right \rangle $, with vorticity $\omega \equiv \partial_x v - \partial_y u$ and spatial average $\langle \cdot \rangle$, the energy spectrum
+The runs in set B were initialised with a large-scale condensate obtained in set A for purely random forcing ($\gamma=0$).
+In set C we initialise with a vortex gas, again from set A (at $\gamma=0.9$), and vary $\beta$.
+In all \NEW{the runs described below} we use $512^2$ resolution to be able to simulate the system for long times; \NEW{$1024^2$ runs with regular viscosity ($n=1$) were also performed \NEW{(set D)}, and are qualitatively similar to the hyperviscous runs, although they can only reach shorter times.} We record the energy $E=\langle \mathbf{u}^2 \rangle$, the enstrophy $\Omega = \left \langle \omega^2 \right \rangle $, with vorticity $\omega \equiv \partial_x v - \partial_y u$ and spatial average $\langle \cdot \rangle$, the energy spectrum

 and the spectral energy and enstrophy fluxes through wavenumber shell $k$